webxl/grunt-reload/README.md

 __LiveReload extension__

 This is useful if you want to reload CSS files in place in addition to the entire page when files change.
 It requires a [LiveReload extension](http://help.livereload.com/kb/general-use/browser-extensions).
-In-line reloading of CSS requires [grunt 4.0](https://github.com/cowboy/grunt/tree/wip).
+In-line reloading of CSS & images requires [grunt 0.4](https://github.com/cowboy/grunt/tree/wip) and the 1.x version of LiveReload.

 Set the reload server to listen on LiveReload's default port: